Aditinegi97/CloudSecurity-/README.md

 # Cloud Security and Management -

-Workflow of the process is as followsAs for the project, I have designed and build a simple web application from scratch.
+Workflow of the process is as follows As for the project, I have designed and build a simple web application from scratch.
 We had pick five different services—Amplify, Lambda, IAM, API Gateway and DynamoDB and why/where to use them, and how to get them to work with each other.
 As we go, we’ll build out each of the services, resulting in a fully-functional math web application.
 After building